tsurovec/thecatch-2023/3-troubles-on-the-bridge/c_keyword-of-the-day.md

 Points: 4

-Nmap scan shows that most ports in range 60000-60495 are open.
-Visiting some of them show that there's a code that renders a smiley face which changes about every second.
+Nmap scan shows that many of the ports in range 60000-60495 are open.
+Visiting some of them shows that there's a code that renders a smiley face which changes about every second.

 Let's sample them:
 `for port in {60000..60495}; do echo "$port"; curl http://keyword-of-the-day.cns-jv.tcc:$port 2>/dev/null > "r_$port"; done`